eirikblekesaune/nannou-workshop-trondheim/p1/README.md

 ## Exercises Part 1
 For the exercises in this part we will use the file `p1/src/main.rs` as our starting point.
+This is based on the suggestion from _Exercise 0.F_.

 To run the program we are working on you can run:

 ```rust
 cargo run -p p1
 ```

-Looking at the result we got in the previous part, we see that we can structure our code better.
+Looking at the code we see that we can structure our code better.
 When you start getting variables that contain numbers or single letters, e.g. `circle_radius_a` and `circle_radius_b`, it is often an indicator that you can start to gather data into separate data entities.
 This would later make it easier for us to create and modify arbitrary numbers of circles.
 Which of course is always a [good thing](https://xkcd.com/974/).
 In Rust we can use `struct` to consolidate data.

-## Exercise 1-A - Structure it
 Based on the code in `p1/src/main.rs` we are going to do the following:
 * Define a `struct` called `Circle` that has data members for its `position`, `speed`, `size`, and `color`.
 * Initialize two instances of this struct at the startup of our program.